Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Conclusions and Discussion

 Our new optimal control scheme can account for both fidelity and an entanglement measure in the optimization functional.
-We demonstrate the necessity of including both quantities, as fidelity alone, which represents the state overlap, does not guarantee the desired level of entanglement.
-The gradient of the control functional with respect to the evolved states can be efficiently computed numerically through automatic differentiation.
+We demonstrate the necessity of including both quantities, as~fidelity alone, which represents the state overlap, does not guarantee the desired level of entanglement.
+The~gradient of the control functional with respect to the evolved states can be efficiently computed numerically through automatic differentiation.
 We then extend the control framework to open-system settings, where the Krotov iteration must be adapted to incorporate the memory effects of non-Markovian dynamics.
-In particular, the dissipative terms in the leading-order master equation are governed by a time-dependent operator, in contrast to the constant operator that appears in the Markovian case.
-However, the non-Markovian case requires to correct the dissipative term after the control field has been updated by the Krotov's iteration.
-Using this revised control algorithm, we have shown that the transfer of entanglement can be realized in general open system settings.
-Importantly, the memory effects are shown to be beneficial to the controlled transfer of entangled states.
-For potential experimental realizations, we have demonstrated that the amplitudes of the control may be clamped by using a scaled \(\tanh\) function, which adds an addition term to the control update equation by the chain rule.
-In addition, we show that with appropriately chosen control parameters, the monotonic convergence of the Krotov's methods can be maintained even with the modified memory effects corrections.
-We also considered the scenario in which the squeezing parameter of the initial state is not precisely known, but only estimated within a certain range.
-In this case, the controlled state transfer can still be achieved by targeting several representative sample points within that range.
-Following this protocol, we find that the resulting control fields successfully drive the entangled-state transfer both within and slightly beyond the assumed parameter range.
+In~particular, the~dissipative terms in the leading-order master equation are governed by a time-dependent operator, in~contrast to the constant operator that appears in the Markovian case.
+However, the~non-Markovian case requires correcting the dissipative term after the control field has been updated by Krotov's iteration.
+Using this revised control algorithm, we have shown that the transfer of entanglement can be realized in general open-system settings.
+Importantly, the~memory effects are shown to be beneficial to the controlled transfer of entangled states.
+For~potential experimental realizations, we have demonstrated that the amplitudes of the control may be clamped by using a scaled \(\tanh\) function, which adds an additional term to the control update equation by the chain rule.
+In~addition, we show that with appropriately chosen control parameters, the~monotonic convergence of Krotov's methods can be maintained even with the modified memory effect corrections.
+We also considered the scenario in which the squeezing parameter of the initial state is not precisely known, but~only estimated within a certain range.
+In~this case, the~controlled state transfer can still be achieved by targeting several representative sample points within that range.
+Following this protocol, we find that the resulting control fields successfully drive the entangled state transfer both within and slightly beyond the assumed parameter range.
+Experimentally, such chains of coupled harmonic oscillators may be realized using a chain of coupled cavities~\cite{Buchmann2018a,Okamoto2013a}, atoms in microtraps~\cite{Barredo2016a}, or~superconducting quantum interference devices (SQUIDs) and circuit quantum electrodynamics systems as a chain of LC circuits~\cite{Blais2007a,Blais2021a}, where individual frequency tuning may be possible~\cite{Liao2010a}.